 - a.
 The error must be one of administration, such as applying an incorrect sanction or failing to start or stop the game clock or forty (40) second clock appropriately.
 Errors in judgment or interpretation by the Referees are not subject to correction. - b.
 A request for correction must be made by a coach or team captain before the ball becomes live after the next stoppage in play following the error. - c.
-The request must be made to the Scorekeeper, who should immediately note it and inform the Referees at the next stoppage in play. - If Referee 1 decides that a correctable error has occurred, everything that took place after the error is nullified and play is resumed from the point at which the error occurred.
-The clock and score shall be reset to the point where the error occurred.
+The request must be made to the Game Commissioner (GC), who should immediately note it and inform the Referees at the next stoppage in play. - Referee 1 and the GC shall consider all the circumstances of the requested correction.
+If needed, the GC can seek further input from the Head Official or other senior International official (Technical Delegate). - e.
+If Referee 1decides that a correctable error has occurred, everything that took place after the error is nullified and play is resumed from the point at which the error occurred.
+The game clock, forty (40) second clock and score shall be reset to the point where the error occurred. - f.
+If the requested correction was not upheld by Referee 1, play will resume immediately.
+The coach who requested the correction will be charged with a technical foul. - g.
+A coach is permitted to request any number of corrections.
+However, if the ruling goes against the coach, a technical foul will be awarded.
+If a coach has received three such technical fouls, no further requests will be permitted.
+Requests that are ruled in favour of the coach do not count toward this limit.